eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

        second figure
    - Tag an LCD with eg. "[GAME.NAME] name display" and it will be updated with the name of the current game
-   - Set a limit on how many cycles the game can take up - default is 45000, mas is 49000.
+   - Set a limit on how many cycles the game can take up - default is 45000, max is 49000.
 Less cycles means slower FPS.
 Add to the [config] something like speed=40000
    - Work like an arcade machine..
 Add to the [config] something like